alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2024-08-28-islam-religion-of-all-prophets.md

 active: muqolat
 category: [muqolat]
 note: false
-excerpt: "The religion of all the Messengers is Islam, but their laws varied.
+summary: "The religion of all the Messengers is Islam, but their laws varied.
 This means obeying Allah at any given time by doing what He commanded at that time."
 authors:
   author:
     - name: Alsalafiyyah